Assistive technology for students

-Disability Services has a range of assistive technology that may be loaned to eligible students to support their study.
+The Access and Inclusion Service has a range of assistive technology that may be loaned to eligible students to support their study.
 Assistive software or hardware is available for on-campus use via the Adaptive Technology Suites.
-The University has a Disability Equipment Grant available only to currently enrolled undergraduate students to apply for funds to purchase assistive technology for use at home.

 Adaptive Technology Suites (ATS) are computer facilities available for use by students with disabilities at UniSA.
 They are designed to improve access to the University's online environment.
 A suite is available at each of the metropolitan campus libraries.